Home » Posts tagged 'resource insights'

 The clean energy economy turns out to be the metals energy economy

-A very observant longtime friend of mine opined recently that the clean energy economy is really just a metals energy economy where metals provide the basis for energy production and transmission.
-The idea that this emerging economy is going to be light on resources compared to our current fossil-fuel based economy is a fantasy.
+The clean energy economy turns out to be the metals energy economy A very observant longtime friend of mine opined recently that the clean energy economy is really just a metals energy economy where metals provide the basis for energy production and transmission.
+The idea that this emerging economy is going to be light on […]

 How the modern fantasy of an eternal civilization warps our view of technology

-What historians call the Golden Age of Greece—which ran from about 500 to 300 BC—spawned the foundational Western philosophers Plato and Aristotle; mathematicians such as Euclid whose geometry is still taught in schools today; classical Greek dramatists such as Aeschylus, Sophocles, and Euripides, whose plays are performed even now; an architecture so grand that it has been imitated in our own time, especially in government buildings; and the practice of democracy, a form of governance that would go into eclipse for over 2,000 years until the American and French revolutions.
+How the modern fantasy of an eternal civilization warps our view of technology What historians call the Golden Age of Greece—which ran from about 500 to 300 BC—spawned the foundational Western philosophers Plato and Aristotle; mathematicians such as Euclid whose geometry is still taught in schools today; classical Greek dramatists such as Aeschylus, Sophocles, and Euripides, […]

 With U.S. shale oil boom over, can world production climb?

+With U.S. shale oil boom over, can world production climb?
 Prior to the pandemic-induced downturn in world oil production, U.S. oil production growth was responsible for 98 percent of the increase in world production in 2018 (as reported in 2019).
-Almost all of that growth resulted from rapid increases in shale oil production which accounted for 64 percent of U.S. production (as of 2021).
+Almost all of that growth resulted from rapid increases in shale oil production which accounted for 64 percent […]

 East vs West, ‘Stuff’ vs ‘Finance’

-As a military conflict rages in Ukraine between Russia and what the Russian government calls “the West” (apparently meaning NATO allies and particularly the United States), there is a parallel economic battle between “stuff” and “finance.”
+East vs West, ‘Stuff’ vs ‘Finance’ As a military conflict rages in Ukraine between Russia and what the Russian government calls “the West” (apparently meaning NATO allies and particularly the United States), there is a parallel economic battle between “stuff” and “finance.”
 Both categories are affected by economic sanction regimes imposed by each side.
-But there is a striking difference in what each side has to sell.
+But […]

 Dutch dilemma: What is Europe willing to do for more natural gas?

+Dutch dilemma: What is Europe willing to do for more natural gas?
 Modern global society is steeped in the idea of trade-offs, the notion that one must suffer losses to obtain desired gains.
 This prepares the way for disingenuous leaders to explain why sacrifices are necessary to reach supposedly exalted goals.
-Usually those sacrifices are made by the powerless in society; they are certainly not made by the leaders who call for sacrifices nor by the wealthy and powerful who benefit from them.*
+Usually those sacrifices are […]

 Energy consultancy keeps lowering worldwide recoverable oil resources